Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Introduction

-In this paper, we introduce \textbf{Dome-DETR}, a novel end-to-end object detection framework which improves small and tiny object detection with minimal additional computation.
-First, in satellite and drone imagery—as well as in natural scenes—the foreground occupies only a small portion of the frame, as is shown in Figure \ref{fig:foreground}.
-This results in excessive computation on background regions, which contain far less useful information for object detection.
-The observation above reveals the potential to accelerate the detection by focusing more on the foreground area.
-Besides, it is very intuitive that the shallow feature maps extracted from CNN backbones are rich in spatial density information.
-To exploit this motivation, we propose a lightweight \textbf{(A) Density-Focal Extractor (DeFE)}, which generates density response heatmaps closely aligned with ground-truth annotations.
-These heatmaps can simultaneously enhance multi-scale features in the encoder and facilitate progressive query initialization in the decoder.
-Second, while deep features capture scene-level semantics, the instance-level morphological details present in shallow features are critical for accurate detection of small objects.
-However, their high resolution incurs substantial computational costs in attention mechanisms.
-To address this issue, we leverage density response maps from (A) to mask non-critical regions, enabling \textbf{(B) Masked Window Attention Sparsification (MWAS)} to focus only on significant windows.
-Lastly, conventional DETR’s fixed query mechanism struggles with the extreme object count variations typical of aerial images.
-Therefore, we introduce \textbf{(C) Progressive Adaptive Query Initialization (PAQI)}, which allocates queries adaptively by decoding density responses into thresholds of dynamic bounding box suppression.
-This eliminates hand-crafted hyperparameters in previous methods while improving recall in dense scenes.
-Furthermore, we streamline computationally intensive components in existing real-time DETR architectures, striking a better balance between speed and accuracy.
+In this paper, we introduce \textbf{Dome-DETR}, a novel and efficient end-to-end object detection framework which improves small and tiny object detection.
+First, in satellite, drone, and natural imagery, the foreground typically occupies only a small portion of the frame (see Figure \ref{fig:foreground}), leading to excessive computation on less informative background regions.
+This highlights the potential for acceleration by emphasizing foreground areas.
+Moreover, shallow CNN features inherently capture rich spatial density cues.
+To leverage this, we design a lightweight \textbf{(A) Density-Focal Extractor (DeFE)} that produces density response heatmaps closely aligned with ground-truth annotations.
+These heatmaps enhance multi-scale encoder features and guide progressive query initialization in the decoder.
+Second, while deep features provide scene-level context, instance-level details in shallow features are essential for detecting small objects—but come with high attention costs.
+To mitigate this, we use DeFE-generated maps to suppress irrelevant regions via \textbf{(B) Masked Window Attention Sparsification (MWAS)}, focusing attention on meaningful windows.
+Finally, fixed-query mechanisms in DETR struggle with large variations in object counts.
+We address this with \textbf{(C) Progressive Adaptive Query Initialization (PAQI)}, which adaptively allocates queries by decoding density maps into dynamic suppression thresholds, removing the need for hand-tuned hyperparameters while improving recall in dense scenes.